JuanPabloDiaz/favorite/readme.md

 # Udemy courses | 2021

-A variety of courses, assigments and many more activities develop using Udemy.com as my main source of information.
+A variety of courses, assigments and many more activities developed using Udemy.com as my main source of information.

 <!-- TABLE OF CONTENTS -->
 <details>